 e) When the bell is rung the first time, children are to stop whatever they are doing and be silent.
-At the second ringing, children are to proceed silently to their lines keeping socially distanced.
+At the second ringing, children are to proceed silently to their lines.

 D. C.A.R.E.S.
 Program (Children Are Receiving Extended Services)